 About Dr. Evetovich

-Dr. Evetovich is currently a tenured professor in the Department of Health and Human Performance, where she teaches classes in fitness evaluation, exercise physiology, statistics and research design.
+Dr. Evetovich currently serves as the Dean of Natural and Social Sciences after having taught in the Department of Health and Human Performance.
 She is certified by the American College of Sports Medicine as a Health Fitness Instructor and by the National Strength and Conditioning Association as a Certified Strength and Conditioning Specialist.
 Her research has focused on examining muscle function using a technique referred to as mechanomyography, and she has published many peer-reviewed manuscripts relating to this topic.

 In 2002, Dr. Evetovich received the NSCA Outstanding Young Investigator award, is the past president for the Northland Chapter of the American College of Sports Medicine, serves as a Senior Associate Editor for the Journal of Strength and Conditioning Research and currently serves as the President of the National Strength and Conditioning Association’s Foundation.